Arlington High School

 Project Highlights

-- Salvaged gas pipeline sustainable design solution
+- Foundation system used salvaged gas pipeline – sustainable design solution

 - Precast concrete and structural steel systems